2 System Setup

 2.10 Bypassing Authentication

 On rare occasions, it is necessary to bypass authentication.
-In other words, be able to execute a web service without being logged in.
+In other words, one should be able to execute a web service without being logged in.
 One example of this is registering a new user.
 If the user isn’t already a valid user, they can’t execute services in order to register.

 2.11 Building The System